Stafford: Local government

 Staffordshire County Council headquarters are in central Stafford.
 Most staff in the town work in the Staffordshire Place development, which opened in 2011.
 The shift of administrative staff to Staffordshire Place meant conversion of most offices into private homes, but the County Council still meets at County Buildings in Martin St.

 For much of the 20th century, the local municipal council was based at the Borough Hall in Eastgate Street.
 Following local government reorganisation in 1974, a modern Civic Centre was built for the enlarged Stafford Borough Council in Riverside and completed in 1978.

+Under current local government reorganisation plans, both the county council and the borough council will be abolished and merged into a new South and Mid Staffordshire unitary authority in 2028.

 The town's main library, once in the Shire Hall, has moved to the ground floor of 1 Staffordshire Place, with smaller libraries in Rising Brook, Baswich and Holmcroft.
 The William Salt Library in the town centre has a large collection of printed books, pamphlets, manuscripts, drawings, watercolours and transcripts built up by William Salt.

 National representation

 Stafford has its own parliamentary constituency, represented since 2024 by Leigh Ingham of the Labour Party.